-EFI is a flagship programme of the International Trade Centre, a joint agency of the United Nations and the World Trade Organization.
+EFI is a programme of the International Trade Centre, a joint agency of the United Nations and the World Trade Organization.

 Our compliance scheme was developed in collaboration with a multidisciplinary team of local and international experts, and enables EFI’s production partners to implement decent and fair working conditions and systems, that are compliant with national and international regulations.